CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 2. Remove stop words
 3. Lemmatize (or stem) our words.

 We already completed step 1, and are now working with our text1_tokens.
 Remember, this *variable* contains a *list* of *strings* that we will work with.
 We want to remove the stop words from that list.
+Stop words are function words that contribute little semantic meaning and most often have grammatical functions.
 The NLTK library comes with fairly comprehensive lists of stop words for many languages.
-Stop words are function words that contribute very little semantic meaning, they most often have grammatical functions.
-Usually, these are function words such as determiners, prepositions, auxiliaries, and others.

 To use NLTK's stop words, we need to import the list of words from the corpus (we could have done this at the beginning of our program, and in more fully developed code, we would put it up there, but this works, too).
 In the next cell, type: